jorcuad/croke.es/content/post/cybercamp2019.md

 title = "[CON] ¡Y se ARmó la Marimorena!
 Cybersecurity in Augmented Reality"
 +++

-Two month ago [Miguel](https://twitter.com/MiguelHzBz) and me were giving a two hours workshop/talk in Valencia about augmented reality mixed with cybersecurity with the objective of improving the physical places and documents security.
+Two month ago [Miguel](https://twitter.com/MiguelHzBz) and I were giving a two hours workshop/talk in Valencia about augmented reality mixed with cybersecurity with the objective of improving the physical places and documents security.
 Cybercamp is organized by [INCIBE](https://www.incibe.es), "_Instituto Nacial de Ciberseguridad_" (National Cybersecurity Institute), which is an organization dependent on the National Ministry of Economy and Business with the aim of increasing the cybersecurity level in the digital market and cyberspace in Spain.
 INCIBE gives different cybersecurity services like its [CERT](https://www.incibe-cert.es/), free cybersecurity [services](https://www.incibe.es/protege-tu-empresa) for companies and cybersecurity focused on kids ([IS4K](https://www.is4k.es/)).

 <span class="all-width-container">
 ![Cybercamp](/images/cybercamp2019/cybercamp.jpg)